 Sleeplessness increases insulin resistance

-Last week, when I wrote about the dangers of sleeping pills, I touched very briefly on some of the major health problems caused by sleep deprivation.
+When I wrote about the dangers of sleeping pills, I touched very briefly on some of the major health problems caused by sleep deprivation.
 Research has not only linked it with greater risk of cardiovascular disease, cancer, and obesity but also with blood sugar issues ranging from insulin resistance to diabetes.

 It turns out that not getting enough sleep raises the amount of free fatty acids (FFAs) in the body.
 FFAs are fats that have been broken down, taken out of your fat cells, bound to protein, and then transported through the bloodstream.